The Locksmith (film)

 The Locksmith is a 2023 American thriller film directed by Nicolas Harvard in his feature directorial debut.
 John Glosser, Joe Russo, Chris LaMont, and Ben Kabialis wrote the screenplay based on an original story by Blair Kroeber.

-Premise
+Plot

-Miller is an expert locksmith who went to prison after a job.
-After getting released, he tries to start over with his daughter and ex-girlfriend, but after a kidnapping, everything changes.
+Miller Graham is a locksmith fresh out of prison after a job gone wrong.
+Back home, he tries to reintegrate into social life and with his daughter and his ex-girlfriend, Beth, who is now a detective.
+However, things quickly become complicated after an unexpected kidnapping.
+He finds himself drawn into a world of corrupt police officers and criminals.